 |Conclusion||Really good for SEO||As good as it can get if plugins are added|

 Wix’s blog options are good, letting you create categories, tags, post scheduling and featuring related posts.
-One cool option is that you can choose an alternative title for mobile readers (in case it’s too long and looks weird on small screens).
-The layout editor is less impressive than the website editor, and the posting features are decent but limited.
+It’s a very clean and easy interface that you’ll understand in no time.
+The layout editor is less impressive than the website editor (e.g. no drag and drop), and the posting features are decent but limited.

-You can add images, galleries, videos, GIFs and dividers, but for anything else, you’ll have to use HTML, which can be a bit daunting for beginners.
+You can add images, galleries, videos, GIFs and dividers, but for anything else such as tables, you’ll have to use HTML, which can be a bit daunting for beginners.
 While we couldn’t recommend Wix for hardcore bloggers, it’s still certainly easier to use and customize than a WordPress blog.

 Wix offers phone support and has good forums.
 You can also find Wix articles and tutorials that are particularly helpful for beginners.
 For the very technical questions, you might expect a bit of back and forth, but they will get to the right answer eventually.